The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How much ODA does Australia allocate to gender equality?

-Australia ranked 12th among DAC donors in terms of its overall spending toward projects related to gender equality.
+Australia ranked 11th among DAC donors in terms of its overall spending toward projects related to gender equality.

 How is Australian gender equality ODA changing?

-All of Australia’s bilateral allocable ODA was screened against the gender marker in 2021, marking a significant success after years of continuous improvements in screening practices.
+All of Australia’s bilateral allocable ODA was screened against the gender marker by 2021, marking a significant success after years of continuous improvements in screening practices.
 In 2023, the government reintroduced a stronger requirement that all programs over AUD3 million ( US$2.1 million) must have a gender equality objective.
 80% of development programs in their implementation will be required to address gender issues.
 The government also launched a new policy and performance delivery framework for Australian ODA, including key measures for Australia’s contribution to gender equality.
 Australia will evaluate its ODA for women’s equity institutions and organizations, as well as the number of services provided to survivors and victims of GBV.
 Minister for International Development and the Pacific Pat Conroy indicated that Australia would develop a new international gender equality strategy following the new policy.

 In 2023, Terence Wood of the Development Policy Centre, Canberra, undertook a qualitative review of outcomes from Australia’s gender-focused assistance projects.
 He found that a smaller percentage of Australian assistance projects had a gender focus in the Pacific than in other parts of the world.
 Wood noted surprise at this outcome, given that challenging gender-focused issues in the Pacific had been regularly documented in previous ODA projects.